evan-sctg/NirnAuctionHouse-ServerLink/README.md

 - Listings with a buyout price will last 7 days
 - Listings with no buyout price will last 24 hours
 - Listing limit 80 - you can only have 80 auctions at a time
+- Setting to Only show active trades (Hide trades where the seller does not have Server Link active)
+- Translated for all languages (need feedback)
 - Server link required to communicate with server (NirnAuctionHouse.exe) *PC Only for now